Mauricio-KND/convert_to_mp3/README.md

 A basic Python script that converts audio files to MP3 format while preserving their metadata.
 The script uses the `pydub` library for audio conversion and the `mutagen` library for metadata handling.

-This is a starting point. add error handling, progress tracking, and more user-friendly features to the program.
+This is a starting point.
+Add error handling, progress tracking, and more user-friendly features to the program.

 ## Table of Contents